divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ### AAC ###
 AAC compressed audio is an ideal choice if you'll be creating H.264 compressed files for distribution.

+### None ###
+Remove the audio entirely.

 ## Framerate ##
-EditReady allows you to adjust the output framerate of your file during conversion.  **This setting adjusts the playback rate of your media**, it does not add or remove frames from your footage.
+If your audio format is set to "none", EditReady will allow you to adjust the output framerate of your file during conversion.  **This setting adjusts the playback rate of your media**, it does not add or remove frames from your footage.
 This setting is especially useful when creating "slow motion" footage with a source that shoots at 60 or 120 frames per second (or higher).

 # LUTs #